aleksgorbenko/ping_pong/README.md

 1. Download the project to your local machine.
 2. Navigate to the project folder.
 3. Run `npm install` then `bower install`.
-If you don't have [Bower](https://bower.io/) installed, then run `npm install -g bower' first.
+If you don't have [Bower](https://bower.io/) installed, then run `npm install -g bower` first.
 4. Run the following command: `gulp webserver` to start the local server.

 Terminal will show you the local address at which the server starts.
 Copy that address to your browser bar.

-Alternatively you can just drop index.html file in your browser.
+Alternatively you can just drop `index.html` file in your browser.